Heading on an adventure? Compare affordable backpacker travel insurance for up to 18 months.

 3. Cover for working overseas

-Since many backpackers stay in foreign destinations for extended periods of time, they usually work in those locations to give them money for their travels, working also enables backpackers to get a better idea about foreign cultures.
+Since many backpackers stay in foreign destinations for extended periods of time, they usually work in those locations to give them money for their travels and get a better idea about foreign cultures.
 Backpacker travel insurance policies are often designed to include cover for working overseas.